TrueEyeCoreMedkit/TrueEyeCoreMedkit/README.md

 <img src="https://64.media.tumblr.com/e7a0465180b414c3ec4486e500be9021/7f6fdf60a5a26eb0-a0/s2048x3072/4c7c7ff18751988a887cd28c348780c5caedde68.pnj">

 <img src="https://i.postimg.cc/yN6Lcjvr/blinkies-Cafe-r-Y.gif"><img src="https://i.postimg.cc/c1c2gKxH/ezgif-com-resize.gif"><br>
+<li>I may mispell stuff, DO NOT CORRECT ME.
+I get annoyed by it even if its a joke.</li>
 <li>I MAY BE AGGRO TO PHIGHTING FANS FOR PERSONAL REASONS.
 I'll try to be nice with my bluff tone despite my recovering trauma of ph! fandom as well trying to be nice, <b>PLEASE KEEP IN MIND ITS NOT YOUR FAULT I AM LIKE THIS, ITS THE ONES WHO HURTED ME IN THE PAST!!</b> </li>
 <li>I have mood swings, yes.
 I can be happy and go-lucky all the time, then I can be sad and angry for a while.</li>
 <li>I won't take friend requests UNLESS we talk lot or known you well, yet i'm picky about this due to how my ex-friends are.</li>
 <li>I AM <B>NOT</B> IRL, i do not mind doubles with my kintypes.
 But hey if you're uncomfy w/ doubles, I'll respect that.</li>
 <li>I may say something that is mistoned,, that's why i use tone tags semi.
 I'll try to understand myself for now.</li>
+<li>I'm always afk all timed, w2i will be prefer by your optional unless i'm in tab.</li>
  <li>pretty much more but rather i place this unlisted to save you're reading lol.</li>

  <img src="https://i.postimg.cc/GhTMPzGX/blinkies-Cafe-tn.gif"><img src="https://64.media.tumblr.com/2ea02aa890c00279aa0b396d515425e7/281be6bcacc41dca-4a/s250x400/31975cb8b83ed8ee421352a91f4cdea89b318a2c.gifv"><br>